Information and Advice

 3. Publishers’ Open Access Policies

-The database SherpaRomeo contains information on the self archiving policies of different publishers.
-However, their information is not legally binding.
+The Open policy finder contains information on the self archiving policies of different publishers.
+However, the information is not legally binding.
 When in doubt, your publishing agreement contains the terms.

 4. Self-Archiving under § 38 UrhG (4)